man2k/Encrypt_Project_Windows_Client/README.md

+## This project has been remastered and moved to : https://github.com/man2k/passdomNative.
 # ENCRYPTION DECRYPTION UEM

 This project is based on the concepts of data conceilment and encryption.
 It was originally written as web app but ported later to this windows client.